sdhanson/vrsc-f18/lesson-1/README.md

 In our game we will have three states, Alive, Dying, and Waiting, and these states will help us determine what movements are available to the player and what particle effects should be playing.

 ### Create and Use a Particle System
 We have provided a unity package of the particle system you should download right here.
+  - Download this package
+  - Move the package to your **Assets** folder
-Download this package, move it to your Assets folder, and then open the package in Unity.
+  - Open the package in Unity.
 You will now have three particle systems prefabs.
-Feel free to move them to your Prefabs folder.
+  - Feel free to move them to your **Prefabs** folder.

-Attach all three particle systems to the rocket ship.
+  - Attach all three particle systems to the rocket ship.

 Take a look at one of the particle systems.
-Note the particle systems are GameObjects, and they are child GameObjects of the Rocket--the Rocket itself is not a particle system.
-In order to make a particle system GameObject, simply attach a particle system component to an empty GameObject.
+Note the particle systems are **GameObjects**, and they are child GameObjects of the Rocket--the Rocket itself is not a particle system.
+In order to make a particle system GameObject, simply **vattach a particle system component to an empty GameObject**.
 In the particle system component, you can see all sorts of specializations.
 The most important thing to note is that play on awake has been disabled.
 This means, we must trigger the particle system to play in our code, which we will do below.

 ### What’s Next?